oslabs-beta/DenOAuth/README.md

     };
   ```

-  Third: Call our processAuth function enterting the current url as a parameter.
+  Third: Call our processAuth function, entering the current url as a parameter.
 This will extract the current code, exchanging the code
    for a bearer token.
-The function then exchanges the token for the information about the user provided from the third party api.
+The function then exchanges the token for the information about the user provided from the third party API.

   ```